 The Friedman Non Parametric hypothesis test is an alternative to the one-way ANOVA with repeated measures.
-Friedman test was developed by the American economist Milton Friedman.
+The Friedman Test was developed by the American economist Milton Friedman in the 1930s as a non-parametric alternative to repeated measures ANOVA.
+His foundational work includes publications from 1937, 1939, and 1940 that formalized ranking-based analysis across matched groups.

 The Friedman Non Parametric hypothesis test is to test for differences between groups (three or more paired groups) when the dependent variable is at least ordinal.
 Friedman test is preferred when compared to other non parametric tests in a situation where the same parameter has been measured under different conditions on the same subject.
 Example: Patient Serum content monitoring before treatment, after one month, and after three months of treatment.